-One of the most commonly mentioned tips from SpouseBuzz parents was to do as much online visiting as possible with your deployed service member.
-Key word: possible.
+One of the most commonly mentioned tips from new parents was to do as much online visiting as possible with your deployed service member.
+Keyword: possible.
 Most Navy vessels do not have the bandwidth to allow a lot of Skyping.
-Other commands are forward deployed and can't provide Skype or other online video.
+Other commands are forward deployed and can't provide Skype or other online videos.
 Do what you can and enjoy it.

 4. Make a Daddy (or Mommy) mobile.

 Babies are naturally wired to be drawn to faces.
-One of our SpouseBuzz moms said she made a mobile that featured pictures of her soldier's face above the crib.
+One mom said she made a mobile that featured pictures of her soldier's face above the crib.
 Her baby loved it.
 (As always, remember to keep all items a baby could choke on out of reach.)

 5. Deploy your photos.